successanil/WeatherAppNodeWithJenkins/README.md

 and DARK SKY API <a href="https://darksky.net/">Dark Sky Api</a>.

-Tutorial Blog for usage of Library in React Native , Node projects can be found at Link <a href="http://www.relsellglobal.in">Blog Link</a>.
+Tutorial Blog for usage of Library in React Native , Node projects can be found at <a href="http://www.relsellglobal.in">Blog Link</a>.

 Usage in node app
 ```